capyb2222/LunaGC_7.0.0/README.md

 # LunaGC-6.5.0 WIP

 ## Note from the mantainer
 Might update to latest occasionally, depends on how I'm feeling and my situation.
 Of course, I post the protocol buffer definitions on [GitLab](https://gitlab.com/kitkat-multiverse/genshin-protocol) and translations.
+Contact me at my [Discord](https://discord.gg/5Rfyjrt5aB)

 ## Updated version of Grasscutters, with some new features implemented.
 Old Discord for LunaGC https://discord.gg/7D5gkyJR5Y (don't ask for support there, instead create an issue in this repository)